magento/merchdocs/src/catalog/search-configuration.md

    Restricting the number of lines improves the performance of searches and reduces the size of the returned list.
 The default value is 8 lines.

-## Method 2: Adobe Commerce with Elasticsearch
+## Method 2: Adobe Commerce with Elasticsearch or OpenSearch

 ### Step 1: Configure general search options

 {:.bs-callout-info}
-With ElasticSearch, there is no out-of-the-box support for search by the suffix.
+With ElasticSearch/OpenSearch, there is no out-of-the-box support for search by the suffix.
 For example, search by SKU may not return the expected result if the keyword contains only the end part of the SKU.

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.